List of VeggieTales characters

+Characters from VeggieTales, from left to right: Jerry Gourd, Madame Blueberry, Archibald Asparagus, Laura Carrot, Bob the Tomato, Jimmy Gourd, Larry the Cucumber, Junior Asparagus, a French Pea and Petunia Rhubarb.

-This is a list of characters from VeggieTales, an American computer-generated children's series and franchise.
+This is a list of cast and characters from VeggieTales, an American computer-generated children's series and franchise.
 The series presents life lessons from a biblical world view featuring various garden-variety vegetable and fruit characters retelling Bible stories and parodying pop culture.
-Many of the main characters were established in the early episodes of the direct-to-video series, such as Bob the Tomato, Larry the Cucumber, Junior Asparagus, and Laura Carrot, among other produce.
+Many of the primary characters were established in the early episodes of the direct-to-video series, such as Bob the Tomato, Larry the Cucumber, Junior Asparagus, and Laura Carrot, among other produce.